huggingface/blog/bloom-megatron-deepspeed-technology.md

 ZeRO-powered data parallelism (ZeRO-DP) is described on the following diagram from this [blog post](https://www.microsoft.com/en-us/research/blog/zero-deepspeed-new-system-optimizations-enable-training-models-with-over-100-billion-parameters/)
 ![DeepSpeed-Image-1](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/parallelism-zero.png)

-It can be difficult to wrap one's head around it, but in reality the concept is quite simple.
+It can be difficult to wrap one's head around it, but in reality, the concept is quite simple.
 This is just the usual DDP, except, instead of replicating the full model params, gradients and optimizer states, each GPU stores only a slice of it.
 And then at run-time when the full layer params are needed just for the given layer, all GPUs synchronize to give each other parts that they miss - this is it.

 This component is implemented by DeepSpeed.